Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 So if you're, well, but if you're in college, if you're in college and you're trying to meet the person you're going to be with the rest of your life, what are you supposed to do when like 25% of the chicks around there are showing their tits online for free?

-The reason why OnlyFans is popular is because a lot of lonely young men buy old fans.
-There can't be a seller without a buyer.
+The reason why OnlyFans is popular is because a lot of lonely young men buy OnlyFans. fans.

 But if there's nothing to buy, you can't buy it.
 If there's nothing to buy, you can't buy it.

 I thought we liked free market capitalism in here.
-I thought if there was demand for.
+I thought if there was demand for something.

 It's not unrestrained by a moral order.
 If there is demand.